 - 1. Click the Add New button.
-(Pop-up figure 5-23) - 2.
-Enter the MAC address (The format for the MAC Address is XX-XX-XX-XX-XX.) and IP address in dotted-decimal notation of the computer you wish to add.

-3. Click the Save button when finished.
+(Pop-up Figure 4-25) - 2.
+Enter the MAC address (The format for the MAC Address is XX-XX-XX-XX-XX.) and IP address in dotted-decimal notation of the computer you wish to add. - 3.
+Click the Save button when finished.

+d or Modify a Address Reservation Entry

 MAC Address:

 Reserved IP Address:

 Status: Enabled ▼

+Save Return

-Figure 5-23 Add or Modify a Address Reservation Entry
+Figure 4-25 Add or Modify an Address Reservation Entry